-Gross Margin, perhaps our favorite accounting metric, is calculated by subtracting what you product or service costs you (Cost of Sales), from what you sell your product for (Revenue).
+Gross Margin, perhaps our favorite accounting metric here at BookWerksTM, is calculated by subtracting what your product or service cost you (Cost of Goods Sold, or COGS), from what you sell your product for (Revenue).
 We typically express this as a % of Revenue.

-Keep an eye on the trend in your gross margin over time, with the goal of making continuous improvement via better material sourcing + discovering the maximum price you can charge for your goods and services.
+Good professional bookkeeping services will keep an eye on the trend in your gross margin over time, with the goal of making continuous improvement.